-How to Make Star Wars: Knights of the Old Republic Work in Windows 10
+How do I fix Star Wars: Knights of the Old Republic on Windows 10?

 Star Wars: Knights of the Old Republic is a great game, however, since the game was released a while ago, it has some issues with newer operating systems such as Windows 10.
 Speaking of issues, users reported the following problems:

 - Star Wars Knights of the Old Republic won’t start, play, open – Many users reported that they are unable to play or open the game at all.
 This can be an annoying error, but you should be able to fix it by running the game in Compatibility Mode.

 - Star Wars Knights of the Old Republic has stopped working – This is another common error with Star Wars Knights of the Old Republic.
 If your game suddenly crashes, be sure to try some of the solutions from our article.

 - KOTOR crashing after character creation – This is another problem that users reported.
 In most cases, this issue is caused by your graphics configuration.

 - Star Wars Knights of the Old Republic keeps crashing – Many users reported that their game keeps crashing.
 This is an annoying problem, but you can fix it by changing CPU priority and affinity.